|Nutrition Facts (per serving)|

-In a large bowl, toss the chopped radish, sliced cabbage, grated ginger, sliced onion, garlic, and red pepper flakes.
-Pack them into a clean pint glass jar.
+In a large bowl, toss the radishes, cabbage, onion, garlic, ginger, and pepper flakes.
+Pack them into clean pint-size mason jars.

 If the vegetables float to the top of the brine, weight them down with a smaller glass jar filled with water.
 If the vegetables remain immersed in the brine, just cover the jars loosely with a lid.

-Place the jar of kimchi on a small plate to catch the overflow that may happen as it starts to ferment.
-Leave it at room temperature until the mixture begins to ferment, 2 to 2 1/2 days.
+Place the jars on a plate to catch the overflow that may happen as it starts to ferment.
+Leave at room temperature until the mixture begins to ferment, 2 to 2 1/2 days.

-Remove the lid or small jar weight and check the kimchee after the first 24 hours.
+Remove the lid or small jar weights and check the kimchee after the first 2 days.
 You should start to see some bubbles and it will begin to develop a lightly sour smell (like sauerkraut, but more pungent because of the garlic and ginger).
 Transfer the jars to the door of your refrigerator.
 This is the warmest part of your refrigerator but still cooler than room temperature; perfect for your kimchi to continue to slowly ferment.

 - If salt isn't an option for you, you can use the alternate method for lacto-fermentation without salt.